War on terror: 2002 State of the Union Address

-During his 2002 State of the Union Address, George W. Bush accused North Korea, Iran and Iraq of propping up state-sponsored terrorism and pursuing Weapons of Mass Destruction.
+During his 2002 State of the Union Address, George W. Bush accused North Korea, Iran, and Iraq of propping up state-sponsored terrorism and pursuing Weapons of Mass Destruction.
 These countries were portrayed as a global threat and categorised under the terminology referred to as "Axis of evil".
 Regarding Iraq, Bush alleged: "Iraq continues to flaunt its hostility toward America and to support terror.
 The Iraqi regime has plotted to develop anthrax and nerve gas and nuclear weapons for over a decade.
 This is a regime that has already used poison gas to murder thousands of its own citizens, leaving the bodies of mothers huddled over their dead children.
 This is a regime that agreed to international inspections, then kicked out the inspectors.
 This is a regime that has something to hide from the civilized world."

 Prelude

-In October 2002, United States Congress passed the "Authorization for Use of Military Force Against Iraq Resolution of 2002", which empowered the U.S. president to order military attack against Iraq.
+In October 2002, United States Congress passed the "Authorization for Use of Military Force Against Iraq Resolution of 2002", which empowered the US president to order military attack against Iraq.
 On 5 February 2003, Secretary of State Colin Powell made a presentation before the UN Security Council which claimed to implicate Iraq in building a secret WMD program and having ties to Al-Qaeda.

 On 17 March 2003, Bush issued an ultimatum to Saddam Hussein and his two sons to flee Iraq within a 48-hour deadline or else face "military conflict".
 Justifying his policy Bush declared: "Terrorists and terror states do not reveal these threats with fair notice, in formal declarations—and responding to such enemies only after they have struck first is not self-defense, it is suicide.
 The security of the world requires disarming Saddam Hussein now."

 Invasion of Iraq

 A British C-130J Hercules aircraft launches flare countermeasures before being the first coalition aircraft to land on the newly reopened military runway at Baghdad International Airport.

-The Iraq War began in March 2003 with an air campaign, which was immediately followed by a U.S.-led ground invasion.
+The Iraq War began in March 2003 with an air campaign, which was immediately followed by a US-led ground invasion.
 The Bush administration cited UNSC Resolution 1441, which warned of "serious consequences" for violations such as Iraq possessing weapons of mass destruction.
 The Bush administration also stated the Iraq War was part of the war on terror, a claim later questioned and contested.
-Iraq had been listed as a state sponsor of terrorism by the U.S. since 1990, when Saddam Hussein invaded Kuwait.
+Iraq had been listed as a state sponsor of terrorism by the US since 1990, when Saddam Hussein invaded Kuwait.

-The first ground attack came at the Battle of Umm Qasr on 21 March 2003, when a combined force of British, U.S. and Polish forces seized control of the port city of Umm Qasr.
-Baghdad, Iraq's capital city, fell to U.S. troops in April 2003 and Saddam Hussein's government quickly dissolved.
+The first ground attack came at the Battle of Umm Qasr on 21 March 2003, when a combined force of British, US and Polish forces seized control of the port city of Umm Qasr.
+Baghdad, Iraq's capital city, fell to US troops in April 2003 and Saddam Hussein's government quickly dissolved.
 On 1 May 2003, Bush announced that major combat operations in Iraq had ended.